joaompinto/claudine/README.md

 response1 = agent.query("What is the capital of France?")

 # Second call with the same prompt will use the cache
-# This is an illustrative (but not accurate) example, because in fact caching is only perfomed when the input is >1024 tokens
+# Note: Caching is only performed when the input is >1024 tokens
 response2 = agent.query("What is the capital of France?")

 # Get token usage with cache information